It belongs to one of the 23 pairs of chromosomes belonging to the human karyotype.

 It was recently observed that, in addition to protein-coding sequences, ~ 3% of the human genome shows a degree of evolutionary conservation among mammals significantly higher than the background.

 It is not clear whether this sequence consists primarily of gene-related regulatory elements or whether it represents other elements not closely coupled to genes.

 These alternatives can be explored by comparing gene-rich and gene-poor chromosomes.

-The terminated sequence of chromosome 18 contains 76,117,153 bases and is interrupted by three euchromatic spaces, a space in telomere 18q and a space containing centromeric heterochromatin.
+The terminated sequence of chromosome 18 contains 76,117,153 bases and is interrupted by three euchromatic spaces, a space in telomere 18q, and centromeric heterochromatin.

 These loopholes are refractory to current cloning and mapping technology.
-The sizes of the euchromatic spaces were estimated by alignment with the conserved sythenic regions in the mouse genome 4.
+The sizes of the euchromatic spaces were estimated by alignment with the conserved syntenic regions in the mouse genome 4.

 The size of the telomere gap was estimated using the size of the telomeric YAC medium (yeast artificial chromosome).